glosophy/100-days-of-code/log.md

 ### Day 2: January 2, 2021
 **Today's Progress**: Finished putting together the CSS for the webapp.

 **Thoughts:** I ended up figuring out how to align each element in each of the divs.
-Not my fav thing, but...
+Not my fav thing, CSS was somewhat painful.

 **Link to work:** [Chick-Fil-A App](https://github.com/glosophy/100-days-of-code/blob/main/Projects/ChickFilA/ChickFilA.py)